International Military Tribunal for the Far East: Defense

 The defendants were represented by over a hundred attorneys, three-quarters of them Japanese and one-quarter American, plus a support staff.
 The defense opened its case on January 27, 1947, and finished its presentation 225 days later on September 9, 1947.

-The defense argued that the trial could never be free from substantial doubt as to its "legality, fairness and impartiality."
+The defense argued that the trial could never be free from substantial doubt as to its "legality, fairness and impartiality" and also that the laws they were accused of violating had not yet been established at the time of the actual acts.
+Similarly, they argued that, as individuals, they could not be held accountable for acts committed by the state, and that they could not be tried for not preventing others from committing war crimes.

-The defense challenged the indictment, arguing that crimes against peace, and more specifically, the undefined concepts of conspiracy and aggressive war, had yet to be established as crimes in international law; in effect, the IMTFE was contradicting accepted legal procedure by trying the defendants retroactively for violating laws which had not existed when the alleged crimes had been committed.
-The defense insisted that there was no basis in international law for holding individuals responsible for acts of state, as the Tokyo Trial proposed to do.
-The defense attacked the notion of negative criminality, by which the defendants were to be tried for failing to prevent breaches of law and war crimes by others, as likewise having no basis in international law.

 The defense argued that Allied Powers' violations of international law should be examined.

-Former Foreign Minister Shigenori Tōgō maintained that Japan had had no choice but to enter the war for self-defense purposes.
-He asserted that "[because of the Hull Note] we felt at the time that Japan was being driven either to war or suicide."
+During the trial, Shigenori Tōgō continued to say that Japan had acted in self-defense and been forced into the war by the Hull note, saying that "we felt at the time that Japan was being driven either to war or suicide".